AdobeDocs/experience-platform.en/help/edge/web-sdk-faq.md

 ## What is "Adobe Experience Platform Launch Server Side?

-Later in 2020, Launch will release server-side forwarding features.
+Later in 2020, Experience Platform Launch will release server-side forwarding features.
 If you use our SDKs and send XDM to the Experience Edge, these new features will allow you to install new server-side extensions and map that data to anything--and send it anywhere--from our edge network.
-Think of it as “data collection as a service”.
+Think of it as “data collection as a service.”
 This will be available for a cost, as well as being bundled as part of the Adobe Experience Platform.

 **More information**
 [Adobe Summit presentation](https://adobe.bluejeans.com/playback/s/9LhauPOnRSUTYg6RMHAw4oJekhYfOQgdBLlNekVJdWevYktpxqX2IYyl5fz2Wxh9)